Travel guide

 Prices and plans

-Plan Type Typical Use To Consider
+Plan Type Typical Use Things to Consider

-By country Single destination Usually offers more GB for the same price
+By Country Single destination Usually offers more GB for the same price

 Regional Several countries in one area Convenient for tours and multi-destination trips